How to Build and Publish Your Android App on Google Play Store (2026)

 Description and Content

-• Full app description (up to 4,000 characters) explaining features, benefits, and use cases
+• Full app description (maximum 4,000 characters) explaining features, benefits, and use cases

 • Recent changes section (what's new in this version)